 What are Subscription In-App Purchases?

-Subscription based In-App Purchases are described as: “A product that allows users to purchase dynamic content for a set period.
-This type of subscription renews automatically unless cancelled by the user.”
+Subscription-based In-App Purchases are described as: “A product that allows users to purchase dynamic content for a set period.
+This type of subscription renews automatically unless canceled by the user.”
 This means that there is a recurring charge that will allow the user to access that specific in-app section, though only while they continue to pay to keep their subscription active.

 Note: This article is for apps that are already live in the Apple app store.
 If you’re submitting your app for the first time, and you want to include subscriptions in your app, you’ll need to submit the app without subscriptions first, then once it’s been approved, follow the steps below and we will resubmit the app for you once you have done so.
 This helps avoid a potential rejection by Apple.

 How do I create Subscription In-App Purchases for my iOS app?